pysys-test/pysys-test/docs/UserGuide.rst

 PySys can be extended to produce code coverage reports for any language, by creating a writer plugin.

-There is an existing writer that produces coverage reports for programs written in Python called `pysys.writer.testoutput.PythonCoverageWriter`, which uses the ``coverage.py`` library.
+There is an existing writer that produces coverage reports for programs written in Python called `pysys.writer.coverage.PythonCoverageWriter`, which uses the ``coverage.py`` library.
 To use this you need to add the ``<writer>`` to your project (see the sample :doc:`ProjectConfiguration` for an example) and make sure you're starting your Python processes with coverage support enabled, by using `BaseTest.startPython`.